DOS Days

 Wavetable header.

-Ad Lib, Sound Blaster, Sound Blaster Pro compatible.
+Ad Lib, Sound Blaster, and Sound Blaster Pro compatible.

 *NOT* compatible with Pro Audio Spectrum line.